mandarini/test-iceberg-js/README.md

 #### Option B: Remote Testing (Supabase)

 ##### 2b.
 Set Up Environment Variables

+**Note:** Environment variables are only required for remote Supabase testing, not for local Docker testing.

 Create a `.env` file in the project root: